RasaHQ/rasa/docs/nlu/using-bert.rst

 Observations
 ~~~~~~~~~~~~

-On all fronts we see that the model with the Bert embeddings performs better.
+On all fronts we see that the pipeline with pre-trained embeddings from ``BERT`` performs better than the lightweight configuration consisting of ``CountVectorsFeaturizer``.
-But it deserves mentioning that the effect is more pronounced in the entities.
+Specifically, the performance gain for intent classification is marginal, although for entity recognition it is more pronounced.
 Note that these results may not be the same on your use-case.
-Every assistant
-is different so it is important that you keep comparing.
+Every assistant is different so it is important that you keep comparing.

 It also deserves
 mentioning that you need to beware that you don't over-optimise training data